FDio/csit/docs/report/dpdk_performance_tests/overview.rst

 Tested Physical Topologies
 --------------------------

-CSIT Testpmd performance tests are executed on physical baremetal servers hosted by LF FD.io project.
+CSIT DPDK performance tests are executed on physical baremetal servers hosted by LF FD.io project.
 Testbed physical topology is shown in the figure below.

 ::